Skip to main content

 202.633.3722 ClarkLE@si.edu

 Logan Clark joined Smithsonian Folkways in August 2017.
-She graduated with a PhD in ethnomusicology from UCLA in 2017, focusing on marimba music in contemporary Mayan migrant communities in Los Angeles and Guatemala.
-She has also conducted graduate research on Mayan traditional dance as intangible cultural heritage, as well as independent radio and tastemaking.
+She graduated with a PhD in ethnomusicology from UCLA in 2017, focusing on marimba music in contemporary Maya migrant communities in Los Angeles and Guatemala.
+She has also conducted graduate research on Maya traditional dance as intangible cultural heritage, as well as independent radio and tastemaking.
 She has administrative and programming experience with a variety of organizations, including the World Musical Instrument Center at UCLA, Ethnomusicology Review, the Fowler Museum, and the Center for Human Rights and Constitutional Law.
-Logan plays and sings mariachi music, and was a member of UCLA’s official mariachi, Mariachi de Uclatlán, for six years.
+Logan also plays and sings mariachi and pan-Latin music with D.C.-based band Grupo Fénix.

 202.633.8046, CordovaA@si.edu